MSN + MBA: Nursing and Business Administration Dual Degree, MSN + MBA

 The Nurse Executive MSN/MBA Dual Degree program prepares graduates for employment in executive leadership positions throughout healthcare systems and organizations.

-MSN/MBA graduates are eligible to take the Advanced Nurse Administrator certification examination offered by the American Nurses Credentialing Center (ANCC).
+As an MSN/MBA graduate, you will be eligible to take the Advanced Nurse Administrator certification examination offered by the American Nurses Credentialing Center (ANCC).
+Administrative practicum placements are arranged by the Clinical Liaison and Clinical Faculty in nationally-ranked clinical facilities throughout the Lehigh Valley and beyond.

 Full-time or part-time class schedules